rykener/transsangha/_pages/schedule.md

 | Thurs Sept 26  |

 Our regular format includes 20-30 minutes of meditation, a short talk, and community discussion, ending at 8:30pm.
-If you'd like to stick around and chat, we share a snack on the LGBT Center balcony afterwards.
+If you'd like to stick around and chat, we share a snack outdoors afterwards.

 <!-- the stairs outside after the meeting. -->